kazkojima/pcm2pdm-example/README.md

 ![Filter Pipeline](https://github.com/kazkojima/pcm2pdm-example/blob/main/doc/filter-pipeline.png)

 The FIR lowpass filter in the pipeline is implemented with the Amaranth HDL as an [amlib](https://github.com/amaranth-community-unofficial/amlib) library.
 The default Delta-Sigma modulator is a 5-order CRFB modulator.
+Only odd order modulator is supported.

 ![FIR lowpass filter](https://github.com/kazkojima/pcm2pdm-example/blob/main/doc/fir-fig.png)

 ![Delta Sigma Modulator: NTF and Spectrum](https://github.com/kazkojima/pcm2pdm-example/blob/main/doc/deltasigma-ord5-osr48.png)

 examples/gsd_butterstick.py is a running example using LiteX on Greg Davill's ButterStick board.
 It consumes 24 (resp.
 8) multipliers when 24-bit (resp.
-18-bit) width arithmetic is specified.
+18-bit) width arithmetic is specified for the default 5-order modulator.
 One can reduce the number of required multipliers to 3 (resp.
-1) by selecting order 1 delta sigma modulator with ds_order1=True in the PCM2PDM constructor, though this will impact the filter characteristics.
+1) by selecting order 1 delta sigma modulator with ds_order=1 in the PCM2PDM constructor, though this will impact the filter characteristics.
 There's also the issue of ideal tones in this order 1 modulator.
+OTOH, higher order (> 5) delta-sigma modulators require higher precision calculations.

 The current implementation works at 64MHz on ButterStick:
 ```